 Their vineyards are more than a place for growing grapes.
 It is also quite the pet menagerie.
 Depending on where you are, you can easily find horses, cows, turkeys, donkeys, cats and dogs.

 Manfred Krankl is also producing wine in The Rhone Valley in the Chateauneuf du Pape appellation called Chimere with Philippe Cambie, the most famous consultant in the Southern Rhone.
 The wine is produced at Clos Saint Jean.
 Chimere made its debut vintage in 2010.
 The majority of Chimere will be sold via a mailing list, similar to the practice of Sine Qua Non.
 So far, this very small production wine is only available in magnum.
+So far, Chimere has only been produced in 3 vintages, 2010, 2012 and 2015.

 In incredibly sad, and scary news, Manfred Krankl was involved in a severe motorcycle accident, Septemeber 2014.
 He is expected to slowly make a full recovery.